cbyrneee/Indi/README.md

 # Indi

-A discord bot designed to be the only bot that you need
+A simple discord bot with a wide range of features

 </div>